Services

 Service Origins

-- Service Agreement — Scheduled PM visits
+- Service Agreements — Scheduled PM visits that you planned for

-- Service Request — Ad-hoc customer calls
+- Service Requests — Ad-hoc customer calls that you didn't

 Service Lifecycle

-Every service follows a simple status workflow:
+Every service follows a straightforward three-step workflow:

-Open → Closed
+Open → Done → Closed

-| Status | Meaning |
+| Status | What It Means |

 |---|---|

-| Open | Work is scheduled, in progress, or recently completed |
+| Open | Work is scheduled or in progress |

-| Closed | Work is finished and approved, ready for billing |
+| Done | Field work is complete and ready for review |

 Status Transitions